 Sateen sheets are super silky, luxuriously lustrous, and considered by many to be a bedding essential.
 Most commonly seen in cotton, the sateen weave style offers a unique look and feel that’s suitable for sleepers of all styles.
 But with hundreds of options on the market, the process of picking the perfect sateen bedsheets can be a little overwhelming!
-But don’t worry, shoppers — I’m presenting our top four sateen sheet sets right here in this guide.
+But don’t worry, shoppers — I’m presenting our top sateen sheet sets right here in this guide.
 Plus, I’ll impart our expert tips and tricks for finding the sheets that best fit your bed, body, and budget.

 Best Sateen Sheets